Meenapintu/Restweb/README.md

 with this project

-run by visual studio .
+build by visual studio .

+then run "Debug\restserver.exe" to run server  from Restweb folder location of cmd

 then follow source code for more ...